Why You Need to Assess Soft Skills During Interviews

 Graduates of the UBC Master of Engineering Leadership (MEL) and the UBC Master of Health Leadership & Policy (MHLP) have successfully developed the soft skills required to thrive in mid to senior leadership positions.

-This is in thanks to their prior professional experience and their unique hybrid postgraduate education that blends graduate-level courses from UBC Faculty of Applied Science or UBC School of Nursing, respectively and business classes from UBC Sauder’s Robert H. Lee Graduate School.
+This is thanks to their prior professional experience and their unique interdisciplinary postgraduate education that blends graduate-level courses from UBC Faculty of Applied Science or UBC School of Nursing, respectively and business classes from UBC Sauder’s Robert H. Lee Graduate School.

 The current MEL and MHLP cohorts will be completing their studies in December, making this an excellent time to promote your key job opportunities with our group of professional and experienced graduates.